Introduction to Spring Cloud

 Updated bootstrap.yml file:

-Note: Without updating our bootstrap.yml file with adding the “dev” profile, we can achieve the same result by just running our application with the below command-line arguments
+Note: Without updating our bootstrap.yml file by adding the “dev” profile, we can achieve the same result by just running our application with the below command-line arguments.

-Summary: So, you noticed here that the client needed some dependencies for Spring Cloud that Java programmer provided in our application’s pom file and in our bootstrap file, only we specified the URI of the Spring Cloud server.
+So, you noticed here that the client needed some dependencies for Spring Cloud that the Java programmers provided in our application’s pom file and our bootstrap file, only we specified the URI of the Spring Cloud server.
 No java code we had to write for this.
 So, how easy it is to configure without writing any code for this.
 This Springe cloud config server is a powerful feature and is more helpful in Microservice oriented applications.